Creating a survey is relatively simple. Distributing it to get as many responses as possible is usually not rocket science either.

 Pros and cons of survey data analysis with Excel

-Hopefully, you just learned a couple of useful formulas to guide you through your future user feedback analysis.
+Hopefully, you just learned a couple of useful formulas to guide you through your future customer feedback analysis.

 So, is Excel the best solution for you?
 Let’s sum up the pros and cons.